Lojaen3/plantsApp/README.md

 **🎉 All Done Confirmation**: Receive a confirmation when all plant care reminders are complete.

+**🌑 Dark mode support**: the app uses a dark theme for a modern look.

 ## 🛠️ Technologies Used
 - SwiftUI
 - Combine